Updated: Jun 16

-You can't just give away the magic of moments that sweep you of your feet and make you loose control, just to please a boss or a colleague.
-They do deserve your focus and your good work, but we are all human beings, we are all in this world to experience the beauty of life, and the faster you realize this, the smarter you will become at balancing love and work.
+You can't just give away the magic of moments that sweep you of your feet and make you lose control, just to please a boss or a colleague.
+They do deserve your focus and your good work, but we are all human beings, we are all in this world to experience the beauty of life, and the faster you realise this, the smarter you will become at balancing love and work.

 You should never give away or fully repress yourself from feeling love and excitement, for a pay-check.
 Nobody should.
 Please remember that.
 Also remember, that even 10 minutes per hour, to day-dream, just because it feels amazing and it's good for your health and happiness, is actually your best way to help the quality of your work during these days.